-This module entails the studying and reading of NT texts with reference to contexts and cultures.
-It focuses on hermeneutical pluralism and theological implications related to the interpretation of NT texts in different contexts, particularly in Africa.
+This module entails the studying and reading of New Testament texts with reference to contexts and cultures.
+It focuses on hermeneutical pluralism and theological implications related to the interpretation of New Testament texts in different contexts, particularly in Africa.
+Students will be familiarised with issues related to studying and reading the New Testament (text and contexts with reference to culture(s)), creating an awareness and understanding of, and appreciation for, reading the New Testament from an African context and for an African context.